PAUL34913/msp1-cv/README.md

 ### Acknowledgements

 -   My Sons, Thomas and James, for their help with testing the site on a variety of devices.
 -   My Mentor [Dick Vlaanderen](https://github.com/dickvla), for continuous helpful feedback.
 -   Tutor support at Code Institute, for being there in a flash when needed.
+-   The slack community for its friendly and helpful advice.